ribonsamr/Itemcatalog/readme.md

 Config file can be found at `/config/config.py`.

 ## Installation
-You can access the virtual env for this project from: `source catalog-env/bin/activate`

 You can quickly install the website by running `./install.sh`, this will do all the work needed to run the website.
 Then you can run the website: `python3 main.py`

 You can pass an argument to the installation file to silent warnings and errors: `./install.sh -s`.